avinashzen123/TOGAF/Artifacts_Deliverabls.md

 **Capability/Organization Matrix** : The purpose of this matrix is to show the organization elements that implement each capability.

-The **Business Footprint diagram** A Business Footprint diagram describes the links between business goals, organizational units, business functions, and services, and maps these functions to the technical components delivering the required capability
+The **Business Footprint diagram** A Business Footprint diagram describes the links between business goals, organizational units, business functions, and services, and maps these functions to the technical components delivering the required capability.
 Provides a clear view of the relationships among the business entities, functions, services, and processes.
 It would help the manufacturing company understand the dependencies and flows crucial for enhancing supply chain efficiency.

  **Business Service/Information Diagram** : The Business Service/Information diagram shows what data is consumed by or produced by a business service and may also show the source of information.